scientiist/jGUI/README.md

 Returns list of children.

 ## Frame
+Frame object, generally used for the layout of a UI.
 ### Methods:
 #### getBorder() : number
 Returns the size in pixels of the border